June 16, 2026

 8 minutes

 So, you just bought a home, congrats!
-But now you’re eyeing falling rates or better terms.
+But now you’re eyeing better terms as average 30-year fixed mortgage rates fluctuate around [Insert Current Rate]%-making strategic timing essential.
 Naturally, you’re asking: How soon can I refinance?
 You’re not alone.
 Thousands of homeowners are doing the same math.
 Let’s make this simple.

 Whether you're looking to lower your monthly payment, switch loan types, or cash out equity, this guide breaks down the exact timelines, lender expectations, and smart strategies that work.